---- Menu --- Blog Traveler Stories News Travel Tips Responsible Travel Our Office Peru Native Tree Planting Project in Cachiccata
+--- Menu --- Blog Traveler Stories News Travel Tips Responsible Travel Our Office Peru 1.
+When is the best time to go to Peru?

 The first inhabitants of Peru were nomadic hunter-gatherers who lived in caves in Peru's coastal regions.
 The oldest site, Pikimachay cave, dates from 12,000 BC.
 Crops such as cotton, … Machu Picchu is world-renowned as a meticulously preserved site that should be on every traveler's bucket list.
 This legendary lost city of the Inca is held sacred by local Peruvians and deeply … Jungle Activities

 While offering a world of relaxation and adventure, travel also brings with it a change of climate, culture, altitude, physical routine, and diet that can be stressful on your … In the southern desert of Peru there exists a puzzling expanse of hundreds of geoglyphs, or earth drawings, known as the Nazca lines.
 They cover a 200-square-mile area and consist both of geometric … The Amazon is saturated with thousands of different species of plants and animals, making Peru one of the top countries for bird-watchers and nature lovers.
 In birds alone, Peru’s Manu Biosphere … In recent years Peruvian gastronomy has continued to progress, drawing on the legacy of our regional culinary styles, accepting influences from other parts of the world and giving full rein to the … In our opinion, our Peru guides are the best of the best!
 But don't just take our word for it.
 Get to know our guides on your own Peru tour.
 Guiding is a distinguished … Here are a few good tips about coping with high altitude on your Adventure Life tour.
 This is not meant to substitute for trained medical advice or attention.
 Please consult a physician before … Indigenous markets are one of the must-see events in Latin America.
 Whether it is the famous Otavalo market in Ecuador, or the Pisac market in Peru, travelers are sure to see many hand-woven … While travelling through the Andean region of South America, one cannot help but become enchanted with the haunting, beautiful sounds of traditional music playing anywhere from the street corner, to … People visiting Ecuador and Peru during July will have the opportunity to experience the national holiday of Fiestas Patrias, or Independence Day.
 In both countries, Fiestas Patrias is perhaps the … It's amazing how much stuff people take when taking a trip to Latin America.
 A backpacker may be willing to take a cold shower, but she thinks she needs all of the amenities of a Roman bath to … The Andean mountain range in South America beckons outdoor enthusiasts from all over the world to explore its mountain tops and deep valleys.
 For foreigners, the Andes offer an outdoor adventure and … Adventure Life's community grants provide funding for grassroots projects in the countries we visit.
-Grants have funded reforestation projects, youth festivals and education, operations at a … Peru, land of the legendary Incas, has retained much of its mythical feel.
-The cultural capital of Cuzco provides a glimpse into the country’s proud history, as the center of the Sacred Valley and … To the north of Arequipa in Peru is the higher course of the Colca river valley whose deep canyon is renowned among rafters.
+Grants have funded reforestation projects, youth festivals and education, operations at a … To the north of Arequipa in Peru is the higher course of the Colca river valley whose deep canyon is renowned among rafters.
 The section before the canyon consists of an encased valley that runs from … Machu Picchu

 Machu Picchu is a real architectural jewel.
 The beauty and misery of its walled ruins, once palaces of the finest Inca stonework, are augmented even more by the lush, almost virginal … The distances involved in hiking the Inca Trail to Machu Pichu are not that great.
 The entire 4-day trail hike is only 25 miles (40 km).
 However, the altitude can cause problems in the strongest … Make Your Amazon Trip a Healthy One!